jdittrich/userNeedResearchBook/text/allURBook.md

 ### Name Commonalities

-You may have some data you assume to encompass a common theme but you don't know if you can state an insight about the data.
-But you have a vague feeling that it may be connected to something.
+You may have some data you assume to encompass a common theme but you are unsure about .
 In this case just give that group of data a preliminary title.
 A group name, even if it is not an insight, will make dealing with the data easier since it gives your data some structure.